ga-aluminati/rando/README.md

 - Set up Elixir for versioning & cache busting static assets
 - Set up Git web hooks for deployment to production

-## Developer Notes
+## Installation Notes

 * Follow the [Laravel documentation](https://laravel.com/docs/5.2/homestead) to install Laravel Homestead, which will set up your development environment and dependencies.
-* [Install Composer](https://getcomposer.org/) to manage dependencies if you don't already have it
+* [Install Composer](https://getcomposer.org/) to manage dependencies if you don't already have it.
-* [Configure your environment](https://lumen.laravel.com/docs/5.2/configuration#environment-configuration) Use the **.env.example** in the repo to create a new file called **.env** with the environment variables relevant to your dev environment
+* [Configure your environment](https://lumen.laravel.com/docs/5.2/configuration#environment-configuration).
+Use **.env.example** in the repo to create a new file called **.env** with the environment variables relevant to your dev environment.

 ## Technologies